Randy Kraft: Murders

-Between 1971 and 1983, Kraft is believed to have killed 67 victims.
-All of his suspected victims were males between the ages of 13 and 35, the majority of whom were in their late teens to mid-twenties.
+Between 1971 and 1983, Kraft is believed to have killed 67 people.
+All of his suspected victims were males between the ages of 14 and 30, the majority of whom were in their late teens to mid-twenties.
 Kraft was charged with—and convicted of—sixteen of these homicides, all of which had occurred between 1972 and 1983.
 Many of his victims were members of the United States Marines Corps, and most of their bodies were found to have high levels of both alcohol and tranquilizers, indicating they had been unconscious when they were abused and killed.

 Kraft's victims were typically lured into his vehicle with an offer of a lift or alcohol.
-Once in Kraft's vehicle, the victims would be plied with alcohol and/or other drugs.
+The victims would be plied with alcohol and/or other drugs.
 They were then bound, tortured, and sexually abused before they were killed, usually by either strangulation, asphyxiation, or bludgeoning.
 However, some victims had also ingested lethal doses of pharmaceuticals.
 At least one victim was stabbed to death.
 The victims would then be discarded, usually—though not exclusively—alongside or close to various freeways in southern California.
 Photographic evidence found at Kraft's home indicates several of his victims were driven to his house before their murder.

 Many of the victims were burned with a car cigarette lighter, usually around the genitals, chest, and face, and several were found with extensive blunt force trauma to the face and head.
 In several instances, foreign objects were found inserted into the victims' rectums, while other victims had suffered emasculation, or mutilation and dismemberment.

 The majority of Kraft's murders were committed in California, although some victims had been killed in Oregon, with two further known victims murdered in Michigan in December 1982.

 First suspected murder victim

 On October 5, 1971, police found the nude body of a 30-year-old Long Beach resident named Wayne Joseph Dukette discarded close to the Ortega Highway.
-Dukette, a bartender at a gay bar named "The Stable" in nearby Sunset Beach, had last been seen alive on September 20.
+Dukette, a bartender at a gay bar named The Stable in nearby Sunset Beach, had last been seen alive on September 20.
 Putrefaction had destroyed any signs of foul play on the body.
 The cause of death was listed as acute alcohol poisoning due to a high blood alcohol level.
 The first entry in Kraft's journal (referred to as his "scorecard") reads "Stable," leading investigators to believe Dukette was Kraft's first murder victim.